cytoscape/cytoscape-manual/docs/Node_and_Edge_Column_Data.md

 sign is ignored.
 This means that your names and values can contain whitespace, but object names cannot contain an equals sign and no guarantees are made concerning leading or trailing whitespace.
-Object names must be the Node ID or Edge ID as seen in the left-most column of the Table Panel if the data column is to map to anything.
+Object names must be the node ID or edge ID as seen in the left-most column of the **Table Panel** if the data column is to map to anything.
 These names must be reproduced exactly, including case, or they will not match.

 Edge names are all of the form: